thiagoesteves/deployex/README.md

 In order to improve security, mutual TLS (`mTLS` for short) can be employed to encrypt communication during OTP distribution.
 To implement this, follow these steps:

-1. Generate the necessary certificates, deployex has a good examples of how to create self-signed tls certificates:
+1. Generate the necessary certificates, DeployEx has a good examples of how to create self-signed tls certificates:
 ```bash
 cd deployex
 make tls-distribution-certs